The Career & Experiential Education has one area of focus: to help you become workforce ready.

 The CEEC offers assistance to students and alumni by facilitating connections with employers and teaching individuals how to conduct effective searches.

-The College also offers several career fairs throughout the year to help students connect with potential employers.
+The University also offers several career fairs throughout the year to help students connect with potential employers.

 Graduate School Advising